brando90/snap-cluster-setup/notes/static_af_eval_lean_dojo_prover.md

 > Task = AF (AutoFormalization) =: can a ml model create a formalization (from an informal statement) that is (formally) semantically equivalent to the target formalization? `AF == i_stmt -> f_stmt`

 The main components we will need are:
-1. A benchmark with ground truth pairs of informal statements to formal statements (specifying Task AF via examples) see my current public hf data set https://huggingface.co/datasets/brando/debug1_af
+1. A benchmark with ground truth pairs of informal statements to formal statements (specifying Task AF via examples) see my current public hf data set [debug1](https://huggingface.co/datasets/brando/debug1_af) or [ProofNet](https://huggingface.co/datasets/hoskinson-center/proofnet)
 2. An **equivalence** function to be used as a score/loss function.
 It tells us (ideally) **perfectly** if a traslated/autoformalize informal statement is equivalent to the target formal statement.
 3. Full pipeline code that runs eval given:
    - a.
 (AF) LLM model